JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Routing - Static Routing, Routing Table, Default Routes, Next Hop, Local Routes, Floating Routes.md

 	- Default route is used when the route does not know how to reach a specific destination in the routing table.
 It acts as a catch-all route and forwards traffic to a specified next hop when no other matching routes exist
 	- The default route is commonly referred to as the "gateway of last resort"
 - When?
-	- Use a default route when a router is connected to the Internet or to an external network where it needs to fo
+	- Use a default route when a router is connected to the Internet or to an external network where it needs to forward traffic to any destination that is not in the local routing table

+# Next Hop
+- What?
+	- The next hop is the next router or device that a packet must pass through to reach its final destination.
+In static routing, the next hop is specified